-The recent increase in mortgage rates over the past couple of years, which has made buying a house or borrowing against home equity more expensive, in part reflects a broad increase in rates on long-term U.S. Treasury securities.
-But the increase in 30-year fixed mortgage rates since early 2022 has been unusually large relative to rates on long-term Treasury securities, which may suggest that mortgage rates are being pushed up by temporary factors.
-In particular, as the path of future interest rates becomes more certain, mortgage rates could fall between ¼ and ½ percentage point.
+The increase in mortgage rates over the past couple of years, which has made buying a house or borrowing against home equity more expensive, in part reflects a broad increase in rates on long-term U.S. Treasury securities.
+But the increase in 30-year fixed mortgage rates since early 2022 has been unusually large relative to rates on long-term Treasury securities, which may suggest that mortgage rates are being pushed up by more temporary factors.
+If the path of future interest rates becomes more certain, mortgage rates could fall between ¼ and ½ percentage point.
 Nevertheless, as long as rates on U.S. Treasuries remain high, mortgage rates will remain high even if the spread between them decreases.

 Why have mortgage rates risen by so much more than yields on 10-year Treasury bonds?
-We find that much of the increase in this spread can be attributed to two factors: interest rates on Treasury bonds with maturities less than 10 years are higher than rates on 10-year Treasury bonds and mortgage prepayment risk has increased.
-Higher interest rates on shorter term bonds matter because mortgages are generally held for fewer than 10 years.
+We find that roughly half of the increase in this spread can be attributed to two factors: Interest rates on Treasury bonds with maturities of less than 10 years are higher than rates on 10-year Treasury bonds and mortgage prepayment risk has increased.
+Higher interest rates on shorter-term bonds matter because mortgages are generally held for fewer than 10 years.
 Prepayment risk is higher than in recent decades largely because of uncertainty around future interest rates.
-Both these factors are likely to continue to push up mortgage rates over the next few quarters, although a decrease in uncertainty around future interest rates could meaningfully lower mortgage rates.
+Both factors are likely to continue to push up mortgage rates over the next few quarters, although a decrease in uncertainty around future interest rates could meaningfully lower mortgage rates.
 In addition, other factors, such as reduced demand for financial instruments backed by mortgages, have also increased the spread between mortgage rates and Treasury bonds and are likely to remain high.

 Mortgage rates generally track the rate on 10-year Treasury bonds because both instruments are long term and because mortgages have relatively stable risk.
 Nonetheless, to compensate investors for the higher risk of mortgages, rates for fixed mortgages have historically been, on average, one to two percentage points higher than Treasury yields.
 As rates on 10-year Treasury bonds have risen since mid-2020, mortgage rates have risen as well.
 But, since early 2022, mortgage rates have risen by a surprisingly large amount relative to the 10-year Treasury rates, putting more restraint on borrowing conditions and the housing market.

 To explain why the spread between 30-year fixed mortgage rates and 10-year Treasury rates is so large, figure 3 parses it into three components:

-- The spread between the rate charged to borrowers and the yield on mortgage-backed securities (MBS), referred to as the primary-secondary spread, which is generally stable when the costs of mortgage issuance are stable (blue).
+- Blue: The spread between the rate charged to borrowers and the yield on mortgage-backed securities (MBS), referred to as the primary-secondary spread, which is generally stable when the costs of mortgage issuance are stable.

-- A combination of an adjustment for mortgage duration and prepayment risk (light green).
+- Light green: A combination of an adjustment for mortgage duration and prepayment risk.
 The duration adjustment reflects that mortgages are generally held for fewer than 10 years and are more closely related to rates on a 7-year rather than a 10-year Treasury security.
 Prepayment risk reflects the probability that a future drop in rates induces borrowers to exercise their option to refinance.

-- The remaining spread, which reflects changes in demand for mortgage-related assets after adjusting for prepayment risk (purple).
+- Purple: The remaining spread, which reflects changes in demand for mortgage-related assets after adjusting for prepayment risk.

 Given estimates of 1 and 3, we are able to estimate 2 by subtraction.

-Using this framework, we find that that roughly half of the increase in the spread between mortgage rates and the 10-year Treasury rate is higher relative to other periods is due to the duration adjustment and prepayment risk.
+Using this framework, we find that that roughly half of the increase in the spread between mortgage rates and the 10-year Treasury rate in October 2023 relative to before the pandemic is due to the duration adjustment and prepayment risk.
 Since mortgages are typically held for fewer than 10 years, they have a shorter duration than 10-year Treasuries.
 Since early 2022, and for the first time since 2000, the rate on 7-year Treasury securities is higher than the rate on 10-year Treasury securities.
 In particular, from 2015 through 2019, the 10-year rate exceeded the 7-year rate by about 0.15 percentage point on average.
-Instead, year-to-date, the 7-year rate has exceeded the 10-year rate by about 0.10 percentage point, on average.
-As a result, the duration adjustment explains roughly a quarter of a percentage point of the unusually large spread shown in figure 3.
+Instead, in October 2023, the 7-year rate was a touch below the 10-year rate.
+As a result, the duration adjustment explains roughly 0.2 percentage point of the unusually large spread shown in figure 3.

-Higher mortgage rates are probably here to stay for a while, but a reduction in uncertainty could meaningfully bring down mortgage rates.
-If interest rate uncertainty returns to more normal levels and prepayment risk fell back to levels seen in the late 1990s, rates could fall—perhaps by half a percentage point.
-Nonetheless, one factor keeping rates higher that is likely to persist for the next several quarters is dampened demand for MBS could also lower rates; demand could pick up once the market for mortgage financing continues to recalibrate to restrictive monetary policy and higher interest rates.
+Higher mortgage rates are probably here to stay for a while.
+Two factors could bring them down in the next few quarters: If interest rate uncertainty returns to more normal levels and prepayment risk fell back to levels seen in the late 1990s, rates could fall—perhaps between ¼ and ½ percentage point.
+Further, stronger demand for MBS could also lower rates; demand could pick up once the market for mortgage financing fully recalibrates to restrictive monetary policy and higher interest rates.
 Nonetheless, as long as interest rates on Treasury bonds remain elevated, mortgage rates will remain high, even if the spread returns to pre-pandemic levels.